ijhoskins/satmut_utils/README.md

 ### Run sim

-Run sim on *in silico* alignments to generate SNPs, MNPs, and InDels:
+Run sim on *in silico* alignments to generate SNPs, MNPs, and InDels.
+Structural variants are not supported.

 ```
 TEST_DIR="tests/test_data"